-The Microsoft Edge WebView2 control allows you to embed web technologies (HTML, CSS, and JavaScript) in native applications.
-The WebView2 control uses Microsoft Edge as a rendering engine to display web content in native applications.
-With WebView2, you can embed web code into different parts of your native application, or build all your native applications in a single WebView2 instance.
+The Microsoft Edge WebView2 control allows you to embed web technologies (HTML, CSS, and JavaScript) into your native applications.
+The WebView2 control uses Microsoft Edge as its rendering engine to display web content within your native applications.
+With WebView2, you can embed web code into different parts of your native applications or build all your native applications within a single WebView2 instance.

-Web Ecosystem and Skill Sets.
-Leverage the entire web platform, libraries, tools, and talent that exists in the web ecosystem.
+Web ecosystem and skillset.
+Leverage the entire web ecosystem, including platforms, libraries, tools, and talent.

 Rapid innovation.
 Web development allows for faster deployment and iteration.